Close

 Toe

 The toe angle of a car describes the angle at which the wheels are facing when you look at the car from above.
-A toe-in angle points the tyres inwards to the car, increasing corner entry stability but increasing oversteer through the mid-phase and exit of the corner.
+A toe-in angle points the tyres inwards to the car, increasing corner entry stability but also increasing oversteer through the mid-phase and exit of the corner.
 Conversely, a toe-out angle points the tyres out from the car, making the car more reactive to steering inputs but also more prone to oversteer.

 Camber

-This describes the angle at which the top of the tyre is when outlook at the car head-on.
+This describes the angle at which the top of the tyre is when you look at the car head-on.
 This is a major driver in adjusting the size of the contact patch the tyre has with the track.
 Camber adjustments are described as either positive or negative.
-Positive camber points the tyre away from the centre of the car and generally reduces the contact patch.
-Negative camber points the top of the tyre towards the centre of the car and will generally increase the contact patch of the tyre through high load corners.
-A negative camber setting is preferable in most cars, but note that even minor adjustments can significantly affect a car’s performance.

 Caster